dandepeched/Hackintosh-ThinkPad-E580/README.md

 I've replaced mine with Broadcom BCM94352Z, so this repo contains kexts for it.

 **Known Issues**
-* Lid close and FN keys stop working after sleep (fixed after reboot)
+* Lid close and FN keys stop working after sleep also battery status is stuck.
+Fixed after reboot.
 * External monitor connected to HDMI need to be re-plugged after sleep
+* Not possible to boot Windows via OC (still possible via BIOS boot selection)

 ## Optional configuration
 **Possible fixes**